 Our property management services include: showing of property, tenant screening, executing leases, lease renewals, collecting rents, coordinating of interior/exterior property inspections,, distribution of rents, payments to vendors for maintenance, coordinating move-in/move-out processes, facilitating tenant communication and owner communication, monthly financial statements and more.

 Our strongest work must take place with the screening process.
 Securing great tenants is in everyone’s best interest.
-Using our proprietary resident screening process (and proprietary scoring card) we analyze income, credit worthiness, debt to income ratio, rent payment history, cash reserves of monthly rent, employment history, background/eviction check and other factors that indicate the likelihood the tenant will perform according to his/her obligations under the lease.
-Note: by utilizing our scoring card, Rice Real Estate has never had to evict a Tenant we placed into a managed rental property.
+Using our proprietary scoring card we analyze income, credit worthiness, debt to income ratio, rent payment history, cash reserves of monthly rent, employment history, address history, identity fraud, criminal records, eviction records check and other factors that indicate the likelihood the tenant will perform according to his/her obligations under the lease.
+Our statistically validated scoring model and analytical tools give our team a forward-looking view of many key risk factors.
+Our goal is to always place residents who will pay on time and honor their lease obligations.
+Note: by utilizing our proprietary scoring card, Rice Real Estate has never had to evict a Tenant we placed into a managed rental property.
 Download Rice Real Estate’s Scoring Card here.

 Rice Real Estate performs ongoing rent surveys of the Henderson and Las Vegas market to stay abreast of changes in the marketplace.
 We will recommend a rental rate based on several factors, including how quickly you need to rent the property and how the property stacks up against the competition in the local market.
 Our recommendation is just that – a recommendation.
 Should you desire, you can have the final say as to the rental rate.